 they will be given the opportunity to attend our STEM careers day where they can network with science professionals to gain work placement opportunities.
 The department has strong links with both Imperial and Kings College allowing our pupils opportunities to gain places on mentoring programmes and summer schools.

 University Entrance (Physics) A Oxford BSc Physics Typical offer: Grade AAA (The A must be in maths or physics)

-(111y sies) Notes: Must have maths and
+(111) 5165) Notes: Must have maths and

 physics and the study of further

 maths is encouraged.
 They have

 a recommended reading list that

-pupils are encouraged to have used.
+pupils are encouraged to have

-В Imperial College London Typical offer: AAA (The A
+В Imperial College Landen used.
+Typical offer: AAA (The A

-BSc Physics must be in maths, A in physics)
+D D Imperial College London BSc Physics must be in maths, A in physics)

+DSC I HYSICS must be in mains, A in physics)

 Notes: Must have maths and

 physics and GCSE English

-0 11 1 1 1 1 1 1 grade B or better.
+grade B or better.

 С Queens University Belfast BSc Physics Typical offer: BBB

-- Notes: Must have maths and
+Notes: Must have maths and

 physics and GCSE English

 grade C or better.

 University Entrance (Engineering) A Cambridge University (MEng only) Typical offer: AAA or AAAA or AAAB

-(88/ Notes: Must have maths and
+(Engineering) Notes: Must have maths and

 physics.

-В Queens University Belfast BEng Typical offer: BBB
+В Queens University Belfast Typical offer: BBB

+BEng

 Notes: Must have maths and

 physics and GCSE English

-grade B or better.
+WI grade B or better.

 С Kent Typical offer: BBB

-BEng

-01.111 1 0 Notes: Must have maths.
+BEng Notes: Must have maths.

-Skills and course will develop the following skills er studies in physics. and qualities that are essential for
+Skills and Our course will develop the following skills

+Qualities for further studies in physics.

-Qualities for Study at KS5 Motiv vation
+Study at KS5 Motivation Mathematical & Scientific Ability

-and beyond Matternatical & Scientific Ability
+and beyond Mathematical & Scientific Ability Curiosity

-and beyond Curio osity est in physics either for its own sake or its s applications
+Inter est in physics either for its own sake or its s applications

-Intere est in problem solving ••
+Interest in problem solving

-est in working with others

-Abil ity to research areas of interest
+est in working with others ity to research areas of interest